 - Lightly brush your madeleine pan with 1-2 tablespoons of melted butter, then scoop a generous tablespoon of batter into the center of each well.

-- Dip the cooled madeleines in melted dark chocolate and sprinkle with flaky sea salt.
-Eat with coffee and enjoy!
+- Dip the madeleines in the melted dark chocolate and sprinkle with flaky sea salt.
+Let the chocolate fully harden before storing.

 Notes